lucas-pohl-tomko/amazing-vue3-quickstart-template/README.md

-# amazing-vue3-quickstart-template
+# lucas's-amazing-vue3-quickstart-template

-:star: This is my Vue3 template for future and some current projects.
-Trying out tailwind over bootstrap!
+This template should help get you started developing with Vue 3 in Vite.

 ## Recommended IDE Setup